iamagarre/BadExclusions/README.md

 # BadExclusions
-BadExclusions is a tool to identify folder custom or undocumented exclusions on AV/EDR
+BadExclusions is a tool to identify custom or undocumented folder exclusions on AV/EDR.